College of Business Administration

 Double Major

-Students pursuing a double major or dual major must submit a double major petition through Business Connect on the CBA website.
+Students pursuing a double major or dual major must submit a double major petition through Business Connect.

 Dual Degrees